CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 - When writing function definitions:
     + start with a short sentence (one line) describing its purpose.
-    + describe the signature of the function
+    + describe the signature of the function (input and output arguments)
     + describe the input parameters
     + describe the output parameters
-    + optionally, add examples, notes, and references.
+    + whenever appropriate, add examples, notes, and references.

     **bad:**